 - Lengths in 1’ increments ranging from 5’ to 102’

 - Power Belt Curves and Belt Inclines available

 - Various head pulley and tail pulley sizes and styles available

 Are they called “conveyor belts” or “belt conveyors”?
 Technically the entire assembly as shown here is known as a belt conveyor, or a belt conveyor system.
 The belting material is fabric, rubber or flexible plastic.
 It’s the belting material itself that is the “conveyor belt”.
 They are sometimes also called “conveyor belt system” to mean a system.
 This compres the actual conveyor belt and the movement system for the belt.
 They move the belt across a supporting steel plate so that as the belt moves it is supported from below.
 This style is a slider bed style.
 Alternatively, the belt is supported on top of closely spaced rollers.
 This style is a roller belt style or roller conveyor belt.

 If you would like to get into greater technical detail, this PDF on belt conveyor design is available for sale from the Conveyor Equipment Manufacturers Association.

 Electric motor options

 Call us.
 Our staff are ready to help.

 - Ready to buy standard models?
 Click here to go to our online store.
 We have many models for sale.
 Fast shipping is available on some ‘quick ship’ models.

 - Call us on 586-771-1881.
-As a leading conveyor manufacturer, we know all the types of conveyor systems and our staff will help you with the necessary calculations for load, speed and everything else you need.
+As a leading conveyor manufacturer, we know all the types of conveyor systems.
+Our staff will help you with the necessary calculations.
+This includes load, speed and everything else you need.

 - Need help learning about other conveyor types, which types to use and how to specify them?
 This step by step guide will help.